-The following are included within the standards of the American Dental Association for determining the educational experience and other appropriate requirements for announcing a limited practice:
+\\The following are included within the standards of the American Dental Association for determining the educational experience and other appropriate requirements for announcing a limited practice:

-- 1. The indicated area of dentistry must be one for which there is a certifying board approved by the American Dental Association. - 2.
-The dentist's practice must be limited exclusively to the indicated area of dentistry. - 3.
-The dentist must have completed successfully an educational program accredited by the Council on Dental Education, two or more years in length, as specified by the Council or be a diplomate of a national certifying board. - For purposes of Section 18, those dentists who ethically limit their practices to the special area of dentistry previously identified as oral surgery may announce themselves as oral and maxillofacial surgeons and may designate their practices as oral and maxillofacial surgery.
+1. The indicated area of dentistry must be one for which there is a certifying board approved by the American Dental Association.

+2. The dentist's practice must be limited exclusively to the indicated area of dentistry.

+3. The dentist must have completed successfully an educational program accredited by the Council on Dental Education, two or more years in length, as specified by the Council or be a diplomate of a national certifying board.

+\\\For purposes of Section 18, those dentists who ethically limit their practices to the special area of dentistry previously identified as oral surgery may announce themselves as oral and maxillofacial surgeons and may designate their practices as oral and maxillofacial surgery.

-- 1. A dentist who indicates on his cards, stationery, or in his directory listings, that he specializes in any field not recognized as a specialty by the American Dental Association is engaged in unethical conduct. - 2.
-A dentist may not properly announce that he limits his practice to two special fields of dentistry.
-Only one special field may be announced. - 3.
-The use of the term "Diplomate" on cards, letterheads, and announcements implies an announcement of a limited practice.
+1. A dentist who indicates on his cards, stationery, or in his directory listings, that he specializes in any field not recognized as a specialty by the American Dental Association is engaged in unethical conduct.

+2. The use of the term "Diplomate" on cards, letterheads, and announcements implies an announcement of a limited practice.